 Make Sure Your Plan Is Legal

 Between zoning laws, homeowner's associations and even historical societies, there are a lot of people who want to control what you can build in your basement.
 Make sure you or your contractor obtain all the necessary permits and inspections needed before, during and after the job.
 This will ensure the work is up to code in terms of any plumbing and electrical work, which in turn, keeps you and your family safer.
 This is especially if you’re thinking about getting a gaming room; it’s always better to be safe when you have equipment like a laptop for gamers in that room.

-One thing to note, in many cases, no matter how beautiful the workmanship and design are, a finished basement will NOT be considered livable space and will not add to the legal square footage of your home.
+One thing to note, in many cases, no matter how beautiful the workmanship and design are, a finished basement will not be considered livable space and will not add to the legal square footage of your home.
 Be sure to check your local building and zoning codes for limitations and restrictions.

 Fix Any Water Damage

 Water damage is serious, and you want to find and fix it as soon as possible, especially before you start any construction.
 Not only should you check for water damage, you should check to see if there are any moisture issues at all.
 Just as with water damage, moisture coming in through the windows or the foundation of the basement needs to be dealt with right away.
 If you put off fixing these problems, then your new basement will become damaged and you'll be in for much more costly repairs.

 If you have exposed water pipes anywhere on the outside wall of your basement, you’re going to want to insulate them before you close them in with your remodel.
 This ensures that you’re not suffering from heat loss in the winter months through those pipes and will help with your heating bills as well.
 It also ensures that your pipes won't freeze and burst over a long hard winter and that condensation doesn't back up and drip down into your walls as well.